Masriyan/Kalitellingence/README.md

 **This script is for legal and ethical cybersecurity research only.** Do not use it for unauthorized activities.
 The author assumes no responsibility for misuse.

 ## License
-This project is licensed under the MIT License.
+This project is licensed.
 See `LICENSE` for details.